TikTok may be banned in the US. Here's what happened when India did it

 In India, the ban in 2020 was swift.
 TikTok and other companies were given time to respond to questions on privacy and security, and by January 2021, it became a permanent ban.

 But the situation in the U.S. is different, said Pahwa.
 “In India, TikTok decided not to go to court, but the U.S. is a bigger revenue market for them.
-Also, the Fourth Amendment in America is fairly strong, so it’s not going to be as easy for the U.S. to do this as it was for India.”
+Also, the First Amendment in America is fairly strong, so it’s not going to be as easy for the U.S. to do this as it was for India,” he said, in reference to free speech rights in the U.S. Constitution.

 As Chinese apps proliferate across the world, Pahwa says countries need to assess their dependency on China and develop a way to reduce it as the apps can pose a national security risk.

-Note: This story corrects the expert’s erroneous reference to Fourth instead of First Amendment.